lprescott/todo-list-challenge/README.md

 ### Build

 #### Frontend
 Run `ng build` in `web-ui` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `server/src/main/resources/static` directory.
 Use the `--prod` flag for a production build.

+Run `mvn package` in `server` to package the project for production.
+Remember to run `ng build` first with the `--prod` flag enabled first.
+#### Backend

 ## Built with
 - Angular - The web framework used